replicatedhq/replicated-docs/docs/reference/vendor-api-using.md

      --header 'Authorization: my-token'
 ```

-Generate a service account or user API token in the vendor portal.
+Generate a service account or user API token in the Vendor Portal.
 The token must have `Read/Write` access to create new releases.
 See [Generating API Tokens](/vendor/replicated-api-tokens).

 ## Vendor API v3 Documentation